Launched in 2020, our new safeguarding courses have been developed in partnership with British Equestrian for anyone

 Online refresher course

-British Dressage provide an advanced online safeguarding training course written specifically for the equestrian sector in association with the British Equestrian Federation.
+British Dressage provides an advanced online safeguarding training course written specifically for the equestrian sector in association with the British Equestrian Federation.

-This course is aimed at equestrian coaches/instructors or anyone else who has already completed a BEF face-to-face safeguarding course and wishes to refresh their knowledge.
+This course is aimed at equestrian coaches/instructors or anyone else who has already completed a British Equestrian face-to-face safeguarding course and wishes to refresh their knowledge.
 This course covers both child and adult safeguarding including topics such as being person-centred, making referrals and handling allegations.

-Please note: You are only eligible to take the online refresher if you have attended a BEF face-to-face course within the last three years.
+Please note: You are only eligible to take the online refresher if you have attended a British Equestrian face-to-face course within the last three years.